shivani-raja/SangerAlignment/README.md

 SangerAlignment is currently available on GitHub, so you will first need to install remotes to install the package from GitHub.

+Note: Make sure you are using the latest version of R. Update any packages if asked to do so when installing.

 ```{r}
 #installing SangerAlignment
   if(!"remotes" %in% row.names(installed.packages())){